STORYHIVE 2022 Voices SUBMISSION GUIDELINES AND RULES

 B. Be locally reflective.
 To be considered “locally reflective”, the Project elements must meet the following criteria:

-i.
-The Project Lead currently resides in the community, town or city indicated on their application to the STORYHIVE 2021 Voices (the “Community of Residence”);
+The Project Lead currently resides in the community, town or city indicated on their application to the STORYHIVE program (the “Community of Residence”);

-I. Be a combined minimum running time of 150 minutes in length including any and all credits in a minimum of 6 episodes and a maximum of 10 episodes.
+G. Be a combined minimum running time of 150 minutes in length including any and all credits in a minimum of 6 episodes and a maximum of 10 episodes.
 A maximum combined running time length of no more than 180 minutes is recommended;

-J. Be in a format that can be delivered for distribution on IPTV and online (i.e. meet technical requirements for delivery for both video on demand and online) Note: submitted videos must be in a High Definition format; additional 4K delivery (in addition to HD) is optional;
+H. Be in a format that can be delivered for distribution on IPTV and online (i.e. meet technical requirements for delivery for both video on demand and online) Note: submitted videos must be in a High Definition format; additional 4K delivery (in addition to HD) is optional;

-K. Not have been already shot and seeking completion funding.
-STORYHIVE will allow a maximum of 15% of a Project to have previously been recorded;
+I. Not have been already shot and seeking completion funding.
+STORYHIVE will allow a maximum of 15% of a Project to have previously been shot;

-M. Not include financing for the production from a broadcaster (i.e. conventional television network like CBC, CTV, Global or City TV, over-the-top Internet-based service provider such as Netflix, or discretionary (specialty) service such as History TV, Documentary Channel or Food Network; and
+K. Not include financing for the production from a broadcaster (i.e. conventional television network like CBC, CTV, Global or City TV, over-the-top Internet-based service provider such as Netflix, or discretionary (specialty) service such as History TV, Documentary Channel or Food Network); and

 The following types of applicants and project material are excluded from eligibility: